mit-quest/nuclear-core-design/README.md

 2. Connect with `ssh -i private_ssh_key_location username@server_ip` where private_key_location and username match the variables specified in the terraform.tfvars file.
 You can find the server ip in the gcp compute console.
 3. Run `cd nuclear-core-design/; source .venv/bin/activate; make mount`
 4. Run `python3 any_tune.py -c path/to/config.yaml`
+4. Once training is complete you can exit the ssh session and run `terrafrom destroy` to remove the vm.

 ### Visualizing On Cloud Machines
 1. `ssh -L 16006:127.0.0.1:6006 -i private_ssh_key_location username@server_ip` will open an ssh window that forwards port 6006 on the server to localhost:16006